 Money Supply and Liquidity can move in opposite directions

-As mentioned above, liquidity includes money supply and demand.
-By breaking down money demand to its key drivers (inflation and economic output), we get the following formula:
+As mentioned above, liquidity depends on both money supply and demand.
+By breaking down money demand into its key drivers—inflation and economic output—we get the following formula:

 By solving the above formula, we can understand why there can be periods when money supply and liquidity move in opposite directions.
 According to the Mises Institute (sources), there have been notable instances when money supply and liquidity moved in separate directions: